amercement: fine payable to a court.

 entry fine : paid to the lord by the incoming tenant of a piece of villein land on the death or withdrawal of the outgoing tenant.

-escheat land : which reverted to the lord on the death of a tenant without an heir. ferling a quarter of a virgate. forestall: to buy up goods before they reach the market in order to profit by creating a monopoly.
+escheat land : property forfeited to the lord. which reverted to the lord on the death of a tenant without an heir. ferling a quarter of a virgate. forestall: to buy up goods before they reach the market in order to profit by creating a monopoly.

 feudal fee farm grants : The ban on subinfeudation in the fee simple did not apply to land granted after Quia Emptores to supporters of the Crown.
 These new estates (many of which were created after the 17th-century plantations) were thus regularly divided into sub-tenures as fee farm grants.